AztecProtocol/aztec-packages/barretenberg/bbup/README.md

 ```

 > [!IMPORTANT]
 > *Always* check what scripts do.
-The above one redirects to [the install script](https://github.com/AztecProtocol/aztec-packages/blob/master/barretenberg/bbup/install).
+The above one redirects to [the install script](https://github.com/AztecProtocol/aztec-packages/blob/master/barretenberg/bbup/install) which installs [bbup](https://github.com/AztecProtocol/aztec-packages/blob/master/barretenberg/bbup/bbup) in your system's PATH

 ## Usage